Timothy Dalton: Post-Bond career

-During the second half of the 1990s he starred in several cable films, most notably the Irish Republican Army drama, The Informant, and the action thriller Made Men.
-In the TV film Cleopatra (1999) he played Julius Caesar.
+During the second half of the 1990s he starred in several cable films, most notably the Irish Republican Army drama The Informant and the action thriller Made Men.
+In the television film Cleopatra (1999) he played Julius Caesar.
 He played a parody of James Bond named Damian Drake in the film Looney Tunes: Back in Action (2003).
 At the end of that year and the beginning of 2004, he returned to theatre to play Lord Asriel in the stage version of His Dark Materials.
-Dalton played Simon Skinner, who ran the local supermarket, in the action/comedy film Hot Fuzz, which was released in 2007.
+Dalton played Simon Skinner, who ran the local supermarket, in the action comedy film Hot Fuzz, which was released in 2007.

 Dalton returned once again to British television in a guest role for the Doctor Who 2009–10 two-part special "The End of Time", playing Rassilon.
 He was first heard in the role narrating a preview clip shown at the 2009 Comic Convention.
 In 2010 and 2011, he starred in several episodes of the fourth season of the American spy comedy Chuck as Alexei Volkoff.

-Dalton voiced the character Mr. Pricklepants in Toy Story 3, which was released on 18 June 2010; and again in the television specials Toy Story of Terror!
+Dalton voiced the character Mr. Pricklepants in Toy Story 3 (2010) and again in the television specials Toy Story of Terror!
 (2013) and Toy Story That Time Forgot (2014), and the sequel Toy Story 4 (2019).
 In 2012, Dalton voiced Lord Milori in Secret of the Wings, as part of the Disney Fairies franchise and the fourth film direct-to-DVD instalment of the Tinker Bell film series.

 From 2014 to 2016, Dalton portrayed the character Sir Malcolm Murray for three seasons on the Showtime original television series Penny Dreadful.

 From 2019 to 2021, Dalton portrayed the Chief in the DC Universe / HBO Max superhero series Doom Patrol.

 Personal life

-Dalton was in a relationship with reporter Kate Adie as a youth, and with English actress Vanessa Redgrave (with whom he appeared in the 1971 film Mary, Queen of Scots and the 1979 film Agatha) between 1971 and 1986.
+Dalton was in a relationship with reporter Kate Adie as a youth, and actress Vanessa Redgrave (with whom he appeared in the 1971 film Mary, Queen of Scots and the 1979 film Agatha) between 1971 and 1986.
 He briefly dated actresses Stefanie Powers and Whoopi Goldberg.

 He was in a relationship with musician Oksana Grigorieva in the 1990s; they met in 1995 while she was employed as a translator for filmmaker Nikita Mikhalkov.
-Dalton and Grigorieva had a son together (born August 1997) named Alexander.
+Dalton and Grigorieva had a son together, born in 1997.
 They broke up around 2003.

-Dalton resides between Chiswick, London and West Hollywood, California.
-He also has a home in St. John's, Antigua and Barbuda.
+Dalton has residences in Chiswick in London, West Hollywood, California and St. John's, Antigua and Barbuda.

 Dalton is a Manchester City F.C. supporter, and is often seen at the City of Manchester Stadium to watch the team play.